-The best use of leftover paint is passing it on to someone who can use it.
-Give extra paint to a friend or donate it to a local charity, if you know one that wants it, and recycling it is easier in some states than others (visit Earth911’s Recycling Search to find a recycling program in your area).
+The best thing to do with leftover paint is to pass it on to someone who can use it.
+Give extra paint to a friend.
+Or donate it to a local charity, if you know of one that could use it.
+Recycling paint may be an option, although it’s easier in some states than others (visit Earth911’s Recycling Search to find a recycling program in your area).

 If you are fresh out of giveaway options, here are four ideas to get you started, from the practical to the whimsical.
-Finding a way to use it yourself is probably the most satisfying solution of all.
+Finding a way to use that leftover paint yourself is probably the most satisfying solution of all.

 Use It as Base Coat or Primer

-“If you’re changing color from very dark to very light, or vice versa, and have some leftover paint hanging around that is close to the final color, use it up and you will need one less coat of the final color,” says Paul Fresina of PaintCare, a nonprofit organization that is setting up paint recycling programs in eight states and the District of Columbia.
+“If you’re changing color from very dark to very light, or vice versa, and have some leftover paint hanging around that is close to the final color, use it up and you will need one less coat of the final color,” says Paul Fresina of PaintCare, a nonprofit organization that has paint recycling programs in 10 states and the District of Columbia.

 Add an Unexpected Pop of Color

 Look around you!
 There are plenty of places around the home that don’t really need to be painted — but the effect when you do give them a coat or two can be transformative.
-What about painting each wall in your garage a different color or adding a dose of something different to the back wall of your cupboards, or making the inside of a closet a whole new space?
+What about painting each wall in your garage a different color, adding a dose of something different to the back wall of your bookcase, or making the inside of a closet a whole new space?

 Don’t have the right color?
 Try tinting paint yourself.
 However, do it in small increments first to make sure you like the shade that’s produced; a little experimenting will save you from messing up the entire batch.